xytovl/steam-runtime-tools/bin/logger.md

     according to **sh**(1) rules before use,
     for example with GLib's **g_shell_unquote** or Python's **shlex.split**.

+    If a line before the last starts with **export** or **unset** followed by a space, then it indicates an environment variable that should be set or unset for processes that are writing their output to this logger, to ensure that any **srt-logger** child processes direct their log output to appropriate destinations.
+    The associated value for an **export** might be quoted, as above.

     Other output may be produced in future versions of this tool.

 **--rotate** *BYTES*